 The North American aluminum industry, through the work of the Aluminum Association, was an early pioneer in developing comprehensive, peer-reviewed research on the environmental impact of material production and use.
 The aluminum industry supports the life cycle assessment approach to research which tracks the impact of a product in all stages of its life -- from raw material extraction, to production and use, to disposal or recycling.

 The aluminum industry recognizes the importance of sustainable business practices.
-A number of Aluminum Association member companies have specific companywide sustainability programs, which are outlined below.
+A number of Aluminum Association member companies have specific companywide sustainability programs.